 - Heal sickness and fatigue even muscle pains, joint pains, and arthritis

 - Moisturized skin, which is good for eczema and dermatitis.

 - The body becomes lighter for the muscles are loosened and relaxed

 Overall, because of such factors, there is no doubt why onsen makes you more relaxed after a tiring day.
 But where can you find the best onsen in Japan to experience those various benefits?
-Here is a list of 7 onsens in Japan, which are considered the best place to unwind and famous among tourists for their majestic water and magnificent views.
+Here is a list of 7 onsens in Japan, which are considered the best place to unwind and famous among tourists, foreign workers and foreign students in Japan for their majestic water and magnificent views.

 7 Best Hotspring in Japan

 1. Kusatsu Onsen

 The Kusatsu Onsen in Gunma, Kanto is famous and is very proud of it’s acidic and high antibacterial water that is said to cure anything except heartbreaks.
 There are some hot springs which are free of charge.
 There is also an ancient bathing ritual being done here.
 Kusatsu Onsen has also ryokans or traditional inns where you can clear your mind after a busy day.